robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

-Of course, it's always better to get work [by referral](/referrals) BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over the course of a few years).

-You can do this with *not that much extra effort*.
+Of course, it is better to get work [by referral](/referrals) BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over the course of a few years) for *not that much extra effort*.

 That makes RFPs a great opportunity.

-And with the right approach, you can even reduce the intimidation factor substantially.
-This guide will show you how - and it will help you create a system that takes just 1 – 2 hours a week to manage.
+With the right approach, you can reduce the intimidation factor substantially.

+This guide will show you how - and it will help you create a system that takes just a couple hours a week to manage.

 In fact, if you follow the advice in the guide, I guarantee you'll be able to reply to projects (with realistic budgets and great people at the helm) no matter how busy you are.

 So let's get started.